symfony/symfony-docs/components/http_foundation/introduction.rst

 ``$name``
-    **type**: ``string`` **default**: none (this argument is mandatory) The name of the cookie.
+    **type**: ``string`` **default**: none (this argument is mandatory)

+    The name of the cookie.
 ``$value``
     **type**: ``string`` **default**: ``null``

     The value stored in the cookie.
 ``$expire``
     **type**: ``int``|``string``|``DateTime``|``DateTimeInterface`` **default**: 0

     The time the cookie expires.
 This value can be a timestamp integer, a :phpfunction:`strtotime` valid date string (e.g. ``+1 week``), a ``DateTime`` object or an object which implements ``DateTimeInterface``.

     The default value is ``0``, which deletes the cookie as soon as the browser is closed.
 ``$path``
     **type**: ``string`` **default**: ``/``

     The path on the server in which the cookie will be available on.
 The default values makes the cookie available on any URL of the server.
 ``$domain``
     **type**: ``string`` **default**: ``null``

     The domain that the cookie is available to.
 The default value makes the cookie available just for the current domain (and any of its subdomains).
 ``$secure``
     **type**: ``bool`` **default**: ``false``

     Whether the cookie should only be transmitted over a secure HTTPS connection from the client.
 ``$httpOnly``
     **type**: ``bool`` **default**: ``true``

-    Whether the cookie will be made accessible only through the HTTP protocol.
+    Whether the cookie will be made accessible only through the HTTP protocol (which include both HTTP and HTTPS requests).
+If ``true``, the cookie won't be accessible via non-HTTP methods, such as JavaScript's ``document.cookie``.

 You can clear a cookie via the :method:`Symfony\\Component\\HttpFoundation\\ResponseHeaderBag::clearCookie` method.